Petergatsby/GleepostAPI/readme.md

 ###In addition, any other parameters that are sent when creating the post will be available as an "attribs" object within a post.

 Event posts are strongly encouraged to set "event-time", which represents the time an event begins.
 This may be either RFC3339 or a unix timestamp.
-Event posts may also set an "event-title", to be used as a heading.
+Event posts may also set an "title", to be used as a heading.

 example responses:
 (http 200)